Monsieur-Bert/inception/README.md

 **Ctop** is a free open source, simple and cross-platform top-like command-line tool for monitoring container metrics in real-time.
 It allows you to get an overview of metrics concerning CPU, memory, network, I/O for multiple containers and also supports inspection of a specific container.

-We need to enter into is container to use it with the docker exec -it ctop /usr/local/bin/ctop command.
+We need to enter into the container to use it with the `docker exec -it ctop /usr/local/bin/ctop` command.
 We can look at them or get logs, stop/pause them as we need.

 > Unfortunatly there is no web mode for this tools (because it's only a I/O content).
 I first try to use [Glances](https://glances.readthedocs.io/en/latest/docker.html) for monitor the containers but I wasn't able to look at only the containers (it was show me the all htop computer).